What Entrepreneurs Should Take Away from This Year’s Masters.

 “The moment came just after hole No. 12, where Spieth had what he described as “kind of a dumb 3-putt” on the par-3.
 The bogey dropped him to 17-under.
 After Phil Mickelson hit a birdie on the hole ahead, Spieth had suddenly lost two strokes on his lead, which was down to four with six holes to play.”

-Spieth could’ve started getting jumpy.
+Spieth could have started getting jumpy.
 Instead, he hit a perfect shot to land on the green.
 Mickelson would bogey his hole moments later.

 Just because things have been done a certain way for a long time, doesn’t mean that’s the way they have to be.
 Jordan Spieth, after his showing at last year’s Masters, could have worked with any caddie he wanted.
 He chose to stick with his caddie, who only two years earlier was a high school teacher.
 As the Wall Street Journal points out, that’s quite irregular.